JI4JUN/Leetcode-Every-Day/Solution/array/[904]FruitIntoBaskets/904 Fruit Into Baskets.md

 ## 🤔Intuition

-The description of this problem is simply to find the longest subarray which has only two unique elements.
+In short, the description of this problem is to find the longest subarray which has only two unique elements.

 ## 📋Approach